top of page

 Feasibility Study

-The information gathered, combined with input received from project stakeholders and the general public, was used to create 18 different route alternatives.
-Each alternative was then evaluated on how well it would fulfill the project’s purpose and needs and how it would affect the surrounding area and the people in it.
+Each alternative was evaluated based on how well it would fulfill the project’s Purpose and Need and how it would affect the surrounding area, people, and resources.

 Overview map of the alternatives advanced from the Feasibility Study for further development and study.